gitter-badger/tynn/README.md

 Admins.settings[:layout] # => "admins/layout"
 ```

-This features comes in handy when developing plugins:
+This features comes in handy when authoring your own plugins.

 ```ruby
 module AppName